-In accordance with ASC Topic 605-10-S99, "Revenue Recognition" (previously reported as EITF 01-9), the Company has accounted sales incentives offered to customers by charging them directly to sales as opposed to advertising and promotional expense.
-Had ASC Topic 605-10-S99 not been adopted, net sales for the years ended November 2009, 2008 and 2007 would have been \$61,891,940, \$61,298,640, and \$65,016,269 respectively.
+In accordance with ASC Topic 605-10-S99, "Revenue Recognition", the Company has accounted for certain sales incentives offered to customers by charging them directly to sales as opposed to advertising and promotional expense.
+These accounting adjustments under ASC Topic 605-10-S99 do not affect net (loss) income.